 Everyday of mine begins exactly the same way.
 Me headed out to the chicken coop to let the girls out of the coop, I feed them and check their water.
 In the evening, around nightfall, they go inside the coop on their own and I just pop on out there to shut the door behind them.

 For the work of a few minutes a day and giving up a small amount of space in your yard.
-You are rewarded with year round farm fresh eggs, compost helpers for the garden, and let me not forget to mention one of my favorite unexpected parts to all of this.
+You are rewarded with farm fresh eggs, compost helpers for the garden, and let me not forget to mention one of my favorite unexpected parts to all of this.
 The joy they give you.

-I tried separating them one afternoon to help me churn up some weeds as I mentioned they love to scratch.
-Well that idea went away quick.
+I tried separating them one afternoon to help me churn up some weeds a short distance away from their yard.
+Well that idea went away quickly.
 When I noticed them trying to escape the new area and the chickens in the run equally trying to come to them.
 It was stressing them out to be separated even a few feet from one another.
 I grabbed up the frantic chickens and with hast returned them to their run.